MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50020-user-account-identity-provider-does-not-exist.md

 ---
 # Error AADSTS50020 - User account from identity provider does not exist in tenant

-This article helps you troubleshoot error code "AADSTS50020" that's returned if a guest user from an identity provider (IdP) can't sign in to a resource tenant in Azure Active Directory (Azure AD).
+This article helps you troubleshoot error code `AADSTS50020` that's returned if a guest user from an identity provider (IdP) can't sign in to a resource tenant in Azure Active Directory (Azure AD).

 ## Symptoms

-When a guest user tries to access an application or resource in the resource tenant, the sign-in fails, and the following error message is returned: "AADSTS50020: User account 'user@domain.com' from identity provider {IdentityProviderURL} does not exist in tenant '{ResourceTenantName}'."
+When a guest user tries to access an application or resource in the resource tenant, the sign-in fails, and the following error message is displayed:

+> "AADSTS50020: User account 'user@domain.com' from identity provider {IdentityProviderURL} does not exist in tenant {ResourceTenantName}."

 When an administrator reviews the sign-in logs on the home tenant, a "90072" error code entry indicates a sign-in failure.
-The error message states: "User account '{email}' from identity provider '{idp}' does not exist in tenant '{tenant}' and cannot access the application '{appId}'({appName}) in that tenant.
+The error message states:

+> "User account {email} from identity provider {idp} does not exist in tenant {tenant} and cannot access the application {appId}({appName}) in that tenant.
 The account needs to be added as an external user in the tenant first.
 Sign out and sign in again with a different Azure Active Directory user account."

 ## Cause 1: Used unsupported account type (multitenant and personal accounts)